cwulfman/perseus_authorities/README.md

 - Generate a knowledge base with basic RDFS inferences:

-infer --rdfs=efrbroo.rdf expressions.rdf.xml people.rdf.xml works.rdf.xml manifestations.rdf.xml > pcat.nt
+infer --rdfs=efrbroo.rdf expressions.rdf.xml manifestations.rdf.xml works-greek.rdf.xml authors-greek.rdf.xml works-latin.rdf.xml authors-latin.rdf.xml > pcat.nt

 Load pcat.nt into a triple store.

-## How to Recreate these Data
+## How to Recreate these Data from the AAE spreadsheet
   * 	Download the Google Spreadsheet as xlsx
   * 	Convert it to xls format (can use Excel for this)
   * 	Use Oxygen to import the Greek worksheet as GreekAuthors.xml